DHAYALANKANIAPPAN/Odyssey-Hackathon/README.md

 2.  **Interactive 3D Cards:** The Discover tab features cards with 3D tilt and glare mechanics powered by Vanilla-Tilt.
 3.  **Live Activity Overlay:** A real-time activity feed that highlights meaningful interactions ("sparked a thought") rather than vanity metrics ("liked your post").
 4.  **Glassmorphism UI:** Premium frosted glass (backdrop-blur) elements and smooth, staggered entry animations.

----
-*Designed and developed for the Reimagine Social Hackathon.*